henriquekrah1/Heuristic-Input-Synthesizer/README.md

 ## ⚡ Quick Start (No Compilation Required)

-If you prefer not to build from source, you can download the pre-compiled binary (`synthesizer.exe`) directly from the **[Releases](https://github.com/henriquekrah1/heuristic-input-synthesizer/releases)** section of this repository.
+If you prefer not to build from source, you can download the pre-compiled binary (`telemetry_app.exe`) directly from the **[Files](https://github.com/henriquekrah1/heuristic-input-synthesizer)** section of this repository.

 ## 🛠 Prerequisites